 Sure, there were tears, the emtions were true, but everyone looked as if they were playing some role in a play.
 Layers and layers of cultural values, symbols, and traditions came together in a strange, medieval-like theatre.

 These particular friends of my brother’s are particularly religious.
 The misogyny was pugnant in the air.
 Phrases like “submit to”, “helper for”, and being “ruled by” a Christian husband were referred to straight from that holy book.

 Like many other situations, this wedding reminded me how much I hate women.
 The bride, while not literally being sold to a man, was being given to him.
 Yes, yes, he was devoting himself equally to her.
 Additionally, the act of the father stating he was “giving away” his daughter enforced the feeling of the women being sold.

-Aside from that, I generally hold women in contempt for their purpose as baby-making machines.
+Aside from that, I generally hold women in contempt for their purpose as men’s pleasure and baby-making machines.
 This wedding brought those thoughts to the forefront of my mind.

 She was dressed up with hair pinned in a painstakingly complex fashion and dressed in a frilly white gown like a present waiting to be unwrapped.
 Her dainty figure reflected her purpose as a play thing, and foam orbs on her chest represented her future use as a caregiver.

 Women aren’t just for making babies!
 They are people too.
 We make our own purpose in life.
 This is the reaction most would have to these ideas.
 Today we women can make their own purpose.
 However, from a biological and evolutionary sense, our purpose is to perpetuate the species.
 That means using a women’s body.
 Men are necessary, but not used to the same degree– no, they aren’t being used at all, they are using.
 And that irks me.

 It more than irks me.
 It makes me want to rip out my ovaries and slice off my breasts.
 It makes me want to hide from myself even more and dig into my fat.